MiiaNyy/Ramses-The-Chat-Bot/README.md

 Bot is connected to QnA Maker Knowledge Base and Azures Language Understanding (LUIS).

+The bot is built around different dialogues and triggers.
+Dialogues are coded conversations between a bot and users.
+In the dialog, the bot can ask the user something or just provide information.
+Triggers are created using Azure's Language Understanding (LUIS) service.
+They are created by teaching LUIS different words and phrases and giving the trigger a conditional statement.
+When LUIS recognizes a word / phrase, it gives it a confidence score from 0-100%.
+The more confident it is about user intent, the higher the score.
+The conditional statement is there to tell LUIS that, if your confidence score is higher than this (example 60%) fire this particular dialog.

 ### What it can do

 The main functionality is that the bot can connect the user to the inventory database in MongoDB.
 Through bot, user can